CDCgov/FoodNetTrends/README.md

 ## Credits

-This pipeline was originally written by the SciComp .

-`Spline` was largely developed by [OAMD's](https://www.cdc.gov/amd/index.html) SciComp Team, based on the scripts from [TBD](https://www.cdc.gov).
-Detailed contributions can be found in our [user-guides]().
+The Spline pipeline was largely developed by Samantha Sevilla and OAMD's SciComp Team with support Daniel Weller (CDC/DFWED/EDEB), based on R scripts developed by Daniel Weller (CDC/DFWED/EDEB) with support from Beau Bruce (CDC/DFWED/EDEB) and Erica Billig Rose (CDC/DFWED/EDEB).
+Detailed contributions can be found in our user-guides.

 ## Contributions and Support